Alanaktion/php-landing/readme.md

 # php-landing

-## Requirements
+### Requirements

 Windows, UNIX, or Linux web server, PHP 5.

 UNIX/Linux require the mpstat command to be available for CPU usage to be displayed.
+To install this on Ubuntu, run `sudo apt-get install sysstat`.

 Windows systems do not currently display system uptime.

-## Installation
+### Installation

-Copy index.php and the res/ directory to a web accessible directory on your server.
+Copy index.php and jqknob.js to a web accessible directory on your server.

-Set $server_name and $server_desc in index.php to the name and description you would like to have shown on the page.
+If you want to customize the text and appearance, copy the variables from the top of the index.php file to a new file called config.php, and edit them there.
+This will allow you to update the index.php file in the future without losing your changes.